 - If you have started antibiotic medication yourself and the diarrhoea does not start to improve within three days of treatment.

-- If you are elderly or have an underlying health problem such as diabetes, inflammatory bowel disease, kidney disease.
+- If you are elderly or have an underlying health problem such as diabetes, inflammatory bowel disease, or kidney disease.

-- If you have a weakened immune system because of, for example, chemotherapy treatment, long-term steroid treatment, HIV infection.
+- If you have a weakened immune system because of, for example, chemotherapy treatment, long-term steroid treatment, or HIV infection.

 - If you are pregnant.